-If you're someone who deals with keratosis pilaris, or KP for short, you've likely found yourself on the perpetual hunt for the best keratosis pilaris treatments.
-KP differs from person to person, so finding the right treatment for you will likely involve some trial and error before you land on your holy grail product.
+If you're someone who deals with keratosis pilaris (KP), you'll want to find the best keratosis pilaris treatment for you.
+KP differs from person to person, so you'll likely go through trial and error before you land on your holy grail product.
 So, which products should you test out, and what exactly is keratosis pilaris?
 Let's break it down.

 What is keratosis pilaris?